Which European Country Colonized Africa The Most?

-Most European powers participated in the colonization of Africa by European during the Scramble for Africa and in this entry we will attempt to determine which European country colonized Africa the most by looking at the various colonial possessions held by European powers.
+Most European powers participated in the colonization of Africa by European during the Scramble for Africa and in this entry we will demonstrate that Belgium was the European Country that Colonised Africa the most.

 The European country that colonized Africa the most was Belgium.